Vihan2754/ElevateAI/README.md

 # HorizonAI-Success Through AI
 I have developed an AI-powered career advancement application designed to support you at every stage of your professional journey.
-Empower your career with intelligent tools designed for success
+Empower your career with intelligent tools designed for success.

 ## Table of Contents